etcinit/enclosure-website/docs/loader.md

 permalink: /docs/loader/
 ---

-### Class Maps

-Enclosure has the concept of a Class Map, which is a simple class capable of mapping a full class name into a function or a JavaScript file.

-In most cases, you'll probably won't have to deal with ClassMaps directly, but instead use Mappers (explained below).

-#### Class names
+### Class names

-The class name convention for Enclosure is borrowed from PHP namespaces, with foward slashes instead of back-slashes as path separators.
+The class name convention for Enclosure is borrowed from PHP namespaces, with forward slashes instead of back-slashes as path separators.
+The last part of the path is considered to be the class name, while the rest is the namespace.

 _Valid:_